jossemarGT/gh-candle/README.md

 # GH Candle 🕯️

-Generate contribution graphs "shadows" from other GitHub accounts *that belong to you*.
+Generate contribution graphs *shadows* from other GitHub accounts *that belong to you*.

 Let's say by whims of fate, you had to create one or more separate GitHub accounts that reflect most of your activity, and now your personal one looks so